dxmegvpw/web_page/senior_thesis/temp.md

 ---
 layout: default
-title: Detail of the computation
+title: Detail of the computations
 ---

-# Detail of the computation
+# Detail of the computations

 We feel frustrated with the challenging computations involved in studying SUSY.
 I will document the process of such challenging computations.